 SC-build.cpp using SC::Build::Definition, Workspace, Project, and ConfigurationSC::Build::Generator::Native on macOS, Linux, and Windows hostscompile_commands.json on the native backend and from the Make / XCode generated flowsSC-package from Tools to download repository dependenciesaddExportLibraries and addExportAllLibraries🟨 MVP

 SC::Build is used by this repository to generate projects and/or build the test suites, tools, examples, and the SC shared library.
-The generated-project backends remain part of the daily workflow, while the standalone native backend now supports direct host builds on macOS, Linux, and Windows.
+The standalone native backend is now the default day-to-day workflow on macOS, Linux, and Windows, while the generated-project backends remain available for IDE and project-file flows.

-Build descriptions are regular C++ files, conventionally named SC-build.cpp, that are compiled on the fly through the bootstrap scripts SC.sh and SC.bat.
+Build descriptions are regular C++ files, conventionally named SC-build.cpp, that are compiled on the fly through the repository bootstraps SC.sh / SC.bat or the external-project launchers SC-build.sh / SC-build.bat / SC-build.ps1.

 The same public API serves two workflows:

 _Build/_ProjectsThe repository tool surface is the SC-build tool described in Tools.
-Its command-line shape is:
+Its normal command-line shape is:

 Named options accepted by compile, run, and coverage are: